scipy/scipy/doc/source/tutorial/stats/sampling.rst

 .. note:: Please note the difference between the `rvs` method of the
           distributions present in :mod:`scipy.stats` and the one provided by these generators.
-In general, the aim of the generation methods implemented in :class:`~rv_continuous` is to provide generators that work reasonably well for common use cases, e.g. to generate small samples using different shape parameters or to generate large samples for a fixed shape parameter.
-Depending on the goal, specialized methods can lead to a substantial speedup.
-          For example, at the cost of a rather expensive setup step, very fast generation can be achieved for large samples and a fixed shape parameter.
-Also, even if the same URNG (``seed``) is used, the resulting rvs will be different in general.
+Even if the same URNG (``seed``) is used, the resulting rvs will be different in general: the implementation of `rvs` in :class:`~rv_continuous` usually relies on the NumPy module `random` for well-known distributions (e.g., for the normal distribution, the beta distribution) and transformations of other distributions (e.g., normal inverse Gaussian `norminvgauss` and the lognormal distribution).
+If no specific  method is implemented, `rv_continuous` defaults to a numerical inversion method of the CDF that is very slow.
+As described in this tutorial, UNU.RAN implements various approaches that will generally produce different samples.

 We can pass a ``domain`` parameter to truncate the distribution: